 As the accountable body, the Board will ensure that:

-- the ABC Org. understands and complies with all legal and regulatory requirements that apply to it - the ABC Org.continues to have good internal financial and management controls - it regularly identifies and reviews the major risks to which the ABC Org. is exposed and has systems to manage those risks - delegation to committees, staff and volunteers (as applicable) works effectively and the use of delegated authority is properly supervised.
+• the ABC Org. understands and complies with all legal and regulatory requirements that apply to it delegation to committees, staff and volunteers (as applicable) works effectively and the use of delegated authority is properly supervised.